Steve Allen: The Steve Allen Show

 Allen's show also had one of the longest unscripted "crack-ups" on live television when Allen began laughing hysterically during "Big Bill Allen's Sports Roundup".
 Allen, known for his infectious high-pitched cackling laugh, laughed uncontrollably for over a minute with the audience laughing along, because, as he later explained, he caught sight of his unkempt hair on an off-camera monitor.
 He kept brushing his hair and changing hats to hide the messy hair, and the more he tried to correct his appearance the messier and funnier it got.

 Allen helped the then-new Polaroid camera become popular by demonstrating its instant-picture capabilities during live commercials and amassed a huge financial windfall for his work because he had opted to be paid for it in Polaroid Corporation stock.

 Allen remained host of "Tonight" for three nights a week (Monday and Tuesday nights were taken up by guest hosts for most of the summer of 1956; then by Ernie Kovacs through January) until early 1957 when he left the show to devote his attention to the Sunday night program.
 It was his (and NBC's) hope that The Steve Allen Show could defeat Ed Sullivan in the ratings.
 Nevertheless, Maverick often bested both in audience size.
 In September 1959, Allen relocated to Los Angeles and left Sunday night television (the 1959–'60 season originated from NBC Color City in Burbank as The Steve Allen Plymouth Show, on Monday nights).
 Back in Los Angeles, he continued to write songs, hosted other variety shows, and wrote books and articles about comedy.

-After being cancelled by NBC in 1960, the show returned in the fall of 1961—on ABC.
+After being canceled by NBC in 1960, the show returned in the fall of 1961—on ABC, as The New Steve Allen Show.
 Nye, Poston, Harrington, Dell, and Dayton Allen returned.
 New cast members were Joey Forman, Buck Henry, the Smothers Brothers, Tim Conway, and Allen's wife Jayne Meadows.
-The new version was cancelled after fourteen episodes.
+The new version was canceled after fourteen episodes.